 C13.01.
 The Executive Committee shall include the Executive Officers and the senior pastor.

-13.01.01 Meetings of the Executive Committee may be called by the President, any two of its members or the senior pastor.
+13.01.01 Meetings of the Executive Committee may be called by the President, any two of its members, or the senior pastor.
 The duties and functions of the Executive Committee shall include:

 To assist in the conducting of business of this congregation as may be necessary between meetings of the Council, provided that all actions of the Executive Committee shall be subject to review and approval or reversal by the Council except duties and responsibilities delegated to it by the Council.